Dance (DNCE)

 Repeatable: Repeatable for up to 6.00 total credit hours.

-Recommended: Prerequisite DNCE 1000 or DNCE 1020 or any major technique course ending in "1" or previous dance experience.
+Recommended: Prerequisite DNCE 1000 or DNCE 1020 or previous Contemporary dance experience.

 Additional Information: Arts Sci Gen Ed: Distribution-Arts Humanities